bacoords/cb-custom-modules/readme.txt

 * Initial Version

 == Upgrade Notice ==

+= 1.2.0 =
+Upgrade to 1.2.0 for a new module and a new design in the Dust module.

 = 1.1.1 =
 Upgrade to 1.1.1 for new, much-requested setting in the Scout module.